gudi99/100DaysOfMLCode/README.md

 Completed half of the Lesson SVMs: Support Vector Machines.

 This is a gret algorithm which also solves the non-linear problems unlike naive_bayes.
 At the middle of lesson, Excited to move forward to know more about it and implement it.

+## Day 7: 22 Aug, 2018
+Got a mini project today.
+Project problem is same as the last one done with naive_bayes.
+Now I have to use SVC of SVM to solve the problem.

+It's really taking a lot of time to train the data in my machine.
+It is reflecting in my learning pace.
+I couldn't move forward if it troubles me like this.